gavollink/termread/README.md

 I have never encountered a program that only talks *Tektronix*, so I've never considered trying to add such support here.

+# ttguess.sh Utility

+ttguess.sh is the tool I use in my startup scripts to try to figure out which Terminal Emulator I'm logging in with.
+This script uses termread internally.

+This will export a number of environment variables about the terminal (obiously, requires `source ttguess.sh` or `. ttguess.sh`), though not all of these have complete coverage.

+`_TM_KITTY`
+`_TM_ITERM2`

+Each of these have extended terminal capabilities not covered by any `termcap` database, so these are set separately (and both are set if `wezterm` is detected).

+`_TM_COLORS` is the known color count (up to 256)

+`_TM_EMOJI` if the terminal is known to be able to print EMOJI characters.

+`_TM_EMOJISPACE` if the terminal prints fat emoji, obscuring the next char.

+`_TM_TRUECOLOR` if the terminal is known to support truecolor (even if the termcap doesn't know about it).

 # Just because

 Check out the [Teleprinter](./TP_History.md)